anyoptimization/pymoo/doc/source/index.rst

 East Lansing, Michigan, USA.

 We have developed the framework for research purposes and hope to contribute to the research area by delivering tools for solving and analyzing multi-objective problems.
-Each algorithms is developed as close as possible to the proposed version to the best of our knowledge.
+Each algorithm is developed as close as possible to the proposed version to the best of our knowledge.
 **NSGA-II** and **NSGA-III** have been developed collaboratively with one of the authors and, therefore, we recommend using them for **official** benchmarks.

 If you intend to use our framework for **any** profit-making purposes, please contact us.
-Also, be aware that even state of the art algorithms are just the starting point for many optimization problems.
+Also, be aware that even state-of-the-art algorithms are just the starting point for many optimization problems.
 The full potential of genetic algorithms requires customization and the incorporation of domain knowledge.
-We have more than 20 years experience in the optimization field and are eager to tackle challenging problems.
+We have experience for more than 20 years in the optimization field and are eager to tackle challenging problems.
 Let us know if you are interested in working with experienced collaborators in optimization.
 Please keep in mind that only through such projects we are able to keep developing and improving our framework and make sure it meets the current needs of the industry.